AnkitJaiswal1605/TACT-Onboarding-Challenge/README.md

 6. Write tests for the smart contract referring the Lesson 3 in the tutorial series
 7. Deploy the contract referring the Lesson 4 in the tutorial series. (**IMPORTANT**: Mention the address of your deployed contract in a readme file within your folder)
 8. Raise a Pull Request to merge with this repository (Make sure you create everything in the folder you created, so that there are no conflicts)
-9. Deploy the same smart contract on Nujan Web IDE: <br>
+9. Deploy the same smart contract on Nujan Web IDE as well: <br>
    https://ide-beta.nujan.io/ <br>
    Docs: https://docs.nujan.io/
 10. Follow the following socials: